-Spielberg’s reference point is one man named Oskar Schindler (Liam Neeson), who not only was a war profiteer and womanizer, but a member of a Nazi party.
-He’s not afraid of ingratiating himself with the right people to make a pretty penny off the imminent war, because in his mind it’s all good business acumen.
+Spielberg’s reference point is one man named Oskar Schindler (Liam Neeson), who not only was a war profiteer and womanizer but a member of a Nazi party.
+He’s not afraid of ingratiating himself with the right people to make a pretty penny off the imminent war because in his mind it’s all good business acumen.
 And aside from his affiliations, what’s not to like about him?
-He’s well groomed, a gentlemen, and charismatic.
+He’s well-groomed, a gentleman, and charismatic.
 It still would be a far cry to call him a hero, at least not yet.

 Our primary villain, Amon Goeth (Ralph Fiennes) is ordered to start a new camp and just like that the ghettos are closed and the Jews are forced out.
 He is a despicable creature and a sadist to the max, exemplified by the many people he shoots from his balcony in the mornings.
 There’s no provocation for it.
 He just does it because he can.
 He is not the type of man you can seemingly deal with normally, and yet being a man with immense charisma, Schindler does just that, all in the name of business.

 But Schindler too sees the chaos, destruction, and killing that is going on.
-He can not try to underplay it now, since he has seen it all firsthand.
-But there is a point in the film where his focus slowly evolves from a desire to make money to saving the Jews from complete annihilation.
-The most obvious moment occurs after he sees the little girl in the red coat laying in a wagon, dead.
-Moments earlier he had seen her scampering through a streets, an innocent beacon of color amidst the chaos.
+He can not try to underplay it now since he has seen it all firsthand.
+But there is a point in the film where his focus slowly evolves from a desire to make money to actually saving Jews from complete annihilation.
+The most obvious moment occurs after he sees the little girl in the red coat lying in a wagon, dead.
+Moments earlier he had seen her scampering through the streets, an innocent beacon of color amidst the chaos.
 What is the world coming to when a girl such as this can be killed for no apparent reason?
 It begs for a response from Schindler.
 He can no longer be a passive observer and so he does take action.

 With the aid of the ever faithful Stern, Schindler is able to construct a list of over a 1,000 Jews to save from the concentration camps.
 As the war is going poorly for the Germans, Goeth is ordered to transfer his prisoners to Auschwitz, and although Schindler almost loses all his workers, he is able to save them by literally buying all their lives from Goeth.
 He spends his entire fortune to save them as well as ensuring that his armament plant does not actually make any working shells.
 It’s bad business, but it is all in the name of one of the greatest acts of humanity he could perform.